underscoreio/essential-slick/src/pages/data_modelling.md

  * the `TableQuery` that the foreign key belongs to; and
  * a function on the supplied `TableQuery[T]` taking the supplied column(s) as parameters and returning an instance of `T`.

-Lets walk through this by using foreign keys to connect a `message` to a `user`.
+We will step through this by using foreign keys to connect a `message` to a `user`.
 To do this we change the definition of `message` to reference an `id` of a `user`:

 ~~~ scala